karakum-team/karakum/docs/blogposts/Representation.md

 ```

 In TypeScript, a body of namespace can be another namespace or list of body members.
 I propose not to consider the case
-with embedded namespaces and to handle only plain namespaces:
+with embedded namespaces and to handle only flat namespaces:

 ```diff
 const ts = require("typescript");